grahlie/grunt-wordpress-starter/README.md

 # grunt-wordpress-starter
-This is my personal preferences from the popular underscore wordpress starter kit, I have changed file structure and other functions for my own personal use.
+This is my personal preferences from the popular underscore wordpress starter kit, I have changed file structure for the WordPress theme files and added docker images to make it work nice & smooth.
+Have also my prefered task-runner Grunt installed with the repo.

+## Start everything up
+If you are new to this repo you should first take a look at the config.json file where you can find every settings used across different instances.
+After that you should take a look at run.sh and you can fire it up by running ./run.sh dev

+## _s
-I dont take any credit for this instead visit http://underscores.me for more information.
+I dont take any credit for this starter theme instead visit http://underscores.me for more information.

 ## WordPress
+Have my own created framework and settings page for this theme installed and other special feature that is pretty standard for starting your WordPress web.

 Login credentials: devadmin / HFChFH19m2KuXn#*$5

-# _s
-Hi.
-I'm a starter theme called `_s`, or `underscores`, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.

-My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
-Here are some of the other more interesting things you'll find here:

-* A just right amount of lean, well-commented, modern, HTML5 templates.
-* A helpful 404 template.
-* A sample custom header implementation in `inc/custom-header.php` that can be activated by uncommenting one line in `functions.php` and adding the code snippet found in the comments of `inc/custom-header.php` to your `header.php` template.
-* Custom template tags in `inc/template-tags.php` that keep your templates clean and neat and prevent code duplication.
-* Some small tweaks in `inc/extras.php` that can improve your theming experience.
-* A script at `js/navigation.js` that makes your menu a toggled dropdown on small screens (like your phone), ready for CSS artistry.
-It's enqueued in `functions.php`.
-* 2 sample CSS layouts in `layouts/` for a sidebar on either side of your content.
-* Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
-* Licensed under GPLv2 or later. :) Use it to make something cool.